FAQ

 Elementary Curriculum And Lesson Details

-Kindergarten, first and second grade have their own unique curriculum.
-Each grade level curriculum is comprised of 24 lessons.
+Kindergarten through 6th grade have their own curriculum.
+Each grade level curriculum for K-2 is comprised of 24 lessons.
 Lessons are designed to be delivered weekly throughout the school year in a 30-minute time block.

-The 3-6 curriculum is a universal and flexible curriculum.
+The 3-6 curriculum is a universal and flexible curriculum that is now being recommended for grade 6.
 This single curriculum contains 35 lessons, approximately 30 minutes in length.
-Lessons can be distributed in third through six grades as the school desires.
+Lessons can be distributed in third through six grades as the school desires or concentrated in grade 6.

 In all cases, the curricula can be implemented flexibly to fit a school's needs, such as once a week throughout the school year, or twice a week for a single semester.